-Output Configuration At- Туре Meaning

-tribute

-term:method string May be one of iterm2, 24bit (default), 24bit-space,

-256color, or dither.

-term:fit int If 1 (the default), the image will be resized to fit on the console win-
+Output Configuration Attribute Туре Meaning term:method string May be one of iterm2, 24bit (default), 24bit-space, 256color, or dither. term:fit int If 1 (the default), the image will be resized to fit on the console window.

-dow.

 The iterm2 mode is the best quality and is the default mode when actually running on a Mac and launching using iTerm2 as the terminal.
 This mode uses iTerm2's nonstandard extension to directly output an pixel array to be visible in the terminal.